Ariel Young

-Ariel Audrey Young (born August 30, 2001) is a Canadian soccer player who currently plays as a defender for the UCF Knights.
+Ariel Audrey Young (born August 30, 2001) is a Canadian soccer player who currently plays as a defender for the Vancouver Rise FC in the Northern Super League.
 In 2017, she earned a cap with the Canada national team.

 Early life

 Young began playing youth soccer with Ottawa South United at age seven.
 She was named to the Ontario provincial team at age 13, and joined the Ottawa Fury Academy at U15 level.
 In 2017, at age 15, she played for U18 Team Ontario at the 2017 Canada Summer Games.
 She then moved to the Ontario REX program in 2018, where she played for six months.
 In August 2018, she joined the Vancouver Whitecaps REX program.

 College career

 In November 2018, Young committed to the University of Central Florida to play for the women's soccer team beginning in September 2019.
 Ultimately, she redshirted her first two seasons and began playing for the team in 2021.
 She scored her first collegiate goal on September 9, 2021 against the Ole Miss Rebels.
 In October 2021, she earned AAC Rookie of the Week honours.
 After her first season, she was a unanimous selection to the AAC All-Rookie Team.
+In 2023, she earned Fall Academic All-Big 12 honours.